ENJ1/aok/README.md

 If you need to use a public Wi-Fi Hotspot with a Landing Page during setup, then see the WiFi Hotspot Help file in "extra".
 Once the system is installed, Landing Pages will work automatically.

-You may want to customize the scripts to use:
+The default locale is English, US.
+You may want to customize the setup script to use your locale.
-  - Your locale
-  - Your own username
-  - Your own hostname

 If you want to copy files from ChromeOS, then after booting from SD/USB, only mount the eMMC read-only without loading the journaling system, for example:
 `sudo mount -o ro,noload /dev/mmcblk0p1 /mnt` Mounting the eMMC in any other way may cause Chrome OS to "repair itself" upon next boot, ERASING ALL USER DATA ON THE eMMC.
 If you want to copy files from AOK Linux to ChromeOS, then on ChromeOS do this: